 The Starfish are made up of of over 6000 marine species of sea urchins, feather stars, sea stars, brittle stars, sand dollars and sea cucumbers.
-There are around 180 species of these animals that live in the waters along the BC Coastal Region.
+There are around 180 species of these animals that live in the waters along the Pacific Northwest.
 Look in any tidal pool and you will see many types of these fascinating creatures.

 Although they come in many forms and body shapes, they all have a radial symmetry and a five part symmetry and they all have tube feet or tubular appendages.

 Echinoderms like sea urchins and sea stars play a very important role in the ecology of the ocean shore by controlling the quantity and quality of seashore plants and creatures with their ferocious appetites.

 Some of them will only eat live animals while some will eat both live and dead creatures, helping to keep the shores clean and some others only eat plant life.